kubeshop/botkube-docs/content/installation/Discord/_index.md

 ### Install BotKube Backend in Kubernetes cluster

-- We will be using [Helm](https://helm.sh/) to install BotKube in Kubernetes.
+- We use [Helm](https://helm.sh/) to install BotKube in Kubernetes.
 Follow [this](https://docs.helm.sh/using_helm/#installing-helm) guide to install helm if you don't have it installed already.
 - Add **botkube** chart repository:

   ```bash